blakeblackshear/frigate/docs/docs/configuration/cameras.md

     # Required: List of x,y coordinates to define the polygon of the zone.
     # NOTE: Coordinates can be generated at https://www.image-map.net/
     coordinates: 545,1077,747,939,788,805
+    # Optional: List of objects that can trigger this zone (default: all tracked objects)
+    objects:
+      - person
     # Optional: Zone level object filters.
     # NOTE: The global and camera filters are applied upstream.
     filters: